OliverC96/Ticket-Exchange/README.md

 ## Admin Dashboard

 Users with administrative privileges have exclusive access to a dashboard page where they can quickly access frequently-used resources (e.g., GitHub, DigitalOcean), and view important application activity (namely, recent events and email updates) at-a-glance.
-By default, the 10 most recent events and emails are retrieved via the [Posthog API](https://posthog.com/docs/api) - users can request to view an additional 10 items by clicking the "Show More" button at the bottom of the respective log section.
-This approach reduces the loading of unnecessary information (improving initial page load times), and minimizes queries to Posthog endpoints (avoiding rate limit violations).
+By default, the 10 most recent events and emails are retrieved via the [PostHog API](https://posthog.com/docs/api) - users can request to view an additional 10 items by clicking the "Show More" button at the bottom of the respective log section.
+This approach reduces the loading of unnecessary information (improving initial page load times), and minimizes queries to PostHog endpoints (avoiding rate limit violations).

 ![Admin-only dashboard page](./images/admin_dashboard.png)